kpister/spam/README.md

 # spam
-_Always Check the corresponding branch for details on actual updates_
+_Always check the corresponding branch for details on actual updates_

 Many of the following tasks are not yet implemented on Master branch and can only be used on their sub-branch